dasch-swiss/dsp-api/docs/05-internals/development/overview.md

 ## Redis Server

-The Knora-API server uses Redis for caching.
+The DSP-API server uses Redis for caching.

 On macOS you can install Redis through [Homebrew](https://brew.sh):